Package 'cleanepi'

 Details

 How does it work?
-The character columns are identified first.
-When there is no character column the function returns a message.
-For every character column, we count:
+The <character> columns are identified first.
+If no <character> columns are found, the function returns a message.

-2. the number of numeric values.
-A process of detecting valid dates among the numeric values is then initiated using lubridate::as_date() and date_guess() functions.
-If found, a warning is triggered to alert on the presence and ambiguous (numeric values that are potentially date) values.
-NOTE: A date is considered valid in this case if it falls within the interval of today's date and 50 years back from today.
+2. The number of numeric values.
+A process is initiated to detect valid dates among these numeric values using lubridate::as_date() and date_guess() functions.
+If valid dates are found, a warning is triggered to alert about ambiguous numeric values potentially representing dates.
+Note: A date is considered valid if it falls within the range from today's date to 50 years in the past.

-3. detect the Date values from the non-numeric using the date_guess() function.
-The date count is the sum of dates identified from numeric and non-numeric values.
-Because of the overlap between numeric and date, the sum across the rows in the scanning result might be greater than 1.
+3. The detection of <Date> values from non-numeric data using the date_guess() function.
+The total date count includes dates from today's from both numeric and non-numeric values.
+Due to overlap, the sum of counts across rows in the scanning result may exceed 1.

 Value